nico0407/Machine-Learning-and-Neural-Networks-for-HEP/README.md

 + Rnadom Forest Classifier

 For each model a variation of hyperparameters was implemented, and after each trial the learning curves were plotted.
 In particular at each change the plot has two curves, a red one representing the learning curve for the training dataset, and in blue the validation one.
-The learning curve represent the variation of the accuracy of the model in function of some paramethers(e.g. the minimum sample leaf or the maximum depth)
+The learning curve represent the variation of the accuracy of the model in function of some paramethers(e.g. the minimum sample leaf or the maximum depth in the case of a decison tree classifier)

-Confronting the two curves one can check if at the end of the time of treining and validating the model predict well the data samples.
+Confronting the two curves one can check if, at the end of the time of training, the model predict well the data samples.

 In particular one can have cases of overfitting, when the model approximate too well the training set, and has a low predictive power in any other poxible data sample.
-A possible way to avoid that is by looking at the behaviour of the learning curves.
+A possible way to avoid that is by looking at the behaviour of the learning curves of training and validation.
+If the accuracy on the training set starts to became higher than the one on the validation set and the discrepancy do not vanish it can be a case of overfitting.
-At the end of the fitting process the discrepance between the two has to be quite low.
+At the end of the fitting process the discrepance between the two has to be quite low and has to decrease with the rinning time in order to have a good working model.

 put the bias and variance

 For each model is also provided the ROC curve

-At the end the accuracy was computed via the function "accuracy_score" and also via the "f1_score" one, the results are reported below.
+At the end the accuracy was computed via the function "accuracy_score" and also via the "f1_score", the results are reported below.
 Was choosen to use also the latter one because combine inside two other metrix such as recall_score and precision_score, so the result of f1_score will be high only if both recall and precision are high.